ThunderID/InputComponents/README.md

 Element will be rendered based on element index (watch the element id and you will notice the difference).
 Use your wise to order your element index.

 ###Component
 Element must be use with component as wrapper.
-Component used to group element and it can store its data information.
-Component will be sorted based on it's index.
+Component is used to group elements.
+It can also store component information.
+Component rendering order will follow it's index.

 Example: